Locations:

 During a virtual appointment, your healthcare provider will likely ask you a series of questions about what brings you to the appointment, about any symptoms you’re experiencing or any underlying medical conditions you have that may be affecting those symptoms.
 They may also ask you about medications you’re on and other questions about your medical history.
 If there are physical characteristics associated with your visit — like a rash, blemish or bruise — your healthcare provider may also ask to see that on camera to assess the situation and provide a diagnosis.

 From there, if any prescription medications are needed, your healthcare provider will send those prescriptions to a pharmacy of your choice.
 They can also work with you to schedule a follow-up virtual visit should you need it.
-In some situations, healthcare providers may need to schedule an in-person follow-up when things like blood draws or further evaluation would be more beneficial in-person.
+In some situations, healthcare providers may need to schedule an in-person follow-up when things like blood draws or further evaluation would be more beneficial in person.

-Between appointments, if you have any follow-up questions about what you’ve discussed, experience any adverse effects from the medications you’ve been prescribed, or need any medication refills, you can use telemedicine services to contact your healthcare provider and communicate these needs openly and directly with them.
+Between appointments, if you have any follow-up questions about what you’ve discussed, experience any adverse effects from the medications you’ve been prescribed or need any medication refills, you can use telemedicine services to contact your healthcare provider and communicate these needs openly and directly with them.
 Note that some medications may require an in-person visit before you’re able to get a prescription if they’re considered a controlled substance, like certain ADHD medications or opioids.

 Healthcare online

 We’ve seen an abundance of innovation in healthcare over the years that continues to progress every single day.
 With the addition of telemedicine services and the accessibility provided by virtual visits, healthcare is more seamless and efficient now more than ever — and that’s the goal.
-By providing everyone access to healthcare — no matter who they are, what they’re facing or where they leave — telemedicine is designed to tear down barriers and provide help to those in need whenever they need it most.
+By providing everyone access to healthcare — no matter who they are, what they’re facing or where they live — telemedicine is designed to tear down barriers and provide help to those in need whenever they need it most.

 If you’re interested in scheduling a virtual appointment with a healthcare provider or specialist, contact your provider’s office today to get that appointment on your digital calendar.
 There’s no better time to take care of your health and wellness than today.